Zeeeepa/xyops/docs/data-structures.md

 ## APIKey.modified

-The Epoch timestamp when the API Key was last modified.
+The Unix timestamp when the API Key was last modified.

 ## APIKey.created

-The Epoch timestamp when the API Key was created.
+The Unix timestamp when the API Key was created.

 ## APIKey.revision